balena-labs-projects/balena-cam/README.md

 ## Motivation

-We created this open source project to provide a way to stream a camera feed to a browser with privacy in mind.
-Having read about too many insteances of breached privacy from popular solutions in the market, we built an alternative method that utilizes single-board devices, your own network, and balena tools.
+We created this open source project to provide a way to stream a camera feed to a browser with a big focus on privacy.
+Having read about too many insteances of breached privacy from popular solutions in the market, we built an alternative method that utilizes single-board devices, your own network, and balena's open source tools.

 balenaCam is lightweight, uses WebRTC, and is designed to be open and adaptable to become a part of other edge or IoT projects where a user needs streaming video for their project.